Sign up (with export icon)

-Integrate CKEditor 5 with Next.js using CDN
+Integrating CKEditor 5 with Next.js from CDN

 Next.js is a React meta-framework that helps create full-stack web applications.
 It offers different rendering strategies like server-side rendering (SSR), client-side rendering (CSR), or static site generation (SSG).
 Additionally, it provides file-based routing, automatic code splitting, and other handy features out of the box.